Malta in the Eurovision Song Contest 2018

-Malta was represented at the Eurovision Song Contest 2018 with the song "Taboo" written by Johnny Sanchez, Thomas G:son, Christabelle Borg and Muxu.
-The song was performed by Christabelle.
-The Maltese entry for the 2018 contest in Lisbon, Portugal was selected through the national final Malta Eurovision Song Contest 2018, organised by the Maltese broadcaster Public Broadcasting Services (PBS).
+Malta was represented at the Eurovision Song Contest 2018 with the song "Taboo", written by Johnny Sanchez, Thomas G:son, Christabelle Borg, and Muxu, and performed by Christabelle.
+The Maltese participating broadcaster, Public Broadcasting Services (PBS), selected its entry for the contest through the national final Malta Eurovision Song Contest 2018.
 The competition consisted of a final held on 3 February 2018, where "Taboo" performed by Christabelle eventually emerged as the winning entry after scoring the most points from a five-member jury and a public televote.

 Malta was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 10 May 2018.
 Performing during the show in position 12, "Taboo" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final on 12 May.
 It was later revealed that Malta placed thirteenth out of the 18 participating countries in the semi-final with 101 points.

 Background

-Prior to the 2018 contest, Malta had participated in the Eurovision Song Contest thirty times since its first entry in 1971.
-Malta briefly competed in the Eurovision Song Contest in the 1970s before withdrawing for sixteen years.
-The country had, to this point, competed in every contest since returning in 1991.
-Malta's best placing in the contest thus far was second, which it achieved on two occasions: in 2002 with the song "7th Wonder" performed by Ira Losco and in the 2005 contest with the song "Angel" performed by Chiara.
+Prior to the 2018 contest, the Maltese Broadcasting Authority (MBA) until 1975, and the Public Broadcasting Services (PBS) since 1991, have participated in the Eurovision Song Contest representing Malta thirty times since MBA's first entry in 1971.
+MBA briefly competed in the contest in the 1970s before withdrawing for sixteen years, while PBS competed in every contest since their return in 1991.
+Their best placing in the contest thus far was second, achieved on two occasions: in 2002 with the song "7th Wonder" performed by Ira Losco and in the 2005 contest with the song "Angel" performed by Chiara.

-For the 2018 Contest, the Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
-Malta selected their entry consistently through a national final procedure, a method that was continued for their 2018 participation.
+As part of its duties as participating broadcaster, PBS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster selected its entry consistently through a national final procedure, a method that was continued for its 2018 participation.

 Before Eurovision

 Malta Eurovision Song Contest 2018

-Malta Eurovision Song Contest 2018 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2018.
+Malta Eurovision Song Contest 2018 was the national final format developed by PBS to select its entry for the Eurovision Song Contest 2018.
 The competition consisted of a final held on 3 February 2018 at the Malta Fairs and Conventions Centre in Ta' Qali, hosted by Colin Fitz and broadcast on Television Malta (TVM) as well as on the broadcaster's website tvm.com.mt.